HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 ## Resync the DAM Staging environments

-Resync of DAM Staging environments will eventually ensure the subscriber environment is in in sync with the publisher.
+Resyncing of DAM Staging environments ensures the subscriber environment is in in sync with the publisher.

 To trigger the DAM staging resync, refer to the following steps:

 1. Find the subscriber ID against which the resync needs to be done.
-The existing DX Client command can be used to see subscriber details, refer to [Get all subscribers details for DAM staging](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging).
+For the existing DX Client command that you can use to see subscriber details, refer to [Get all subscribers details for DAM staging](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging).
-2. Trigger the action to start re-sync between the publisher and subscriber using the [Resync DAM Staging environments](#resync-dam-staging-environments) command.
+2. Trigger the action to start the resync between the publisher and subscriber by using the [Resync DAM Staging environments](#resync-dam-staging-environments) command.
     - For the **hostname** attribute, use the publisher host name.
-    - For the subscriber ID attribute, retrieve the subscriber ID by following Step 1.
+    - For the **subscriber ID** attribute, retrieve the subscriber ID by following Step 1.
-3. Verify the status of resync operation.
+3. Verify the status of the resync operation.
 Check resyncStatus field response (for example, RESYNC_TRIGGER_START, RESYNC_TRIGGER_COMPLETED, RESYNC_TRIGGER_FAILED) by executing the command in [Get all subscribers details for DAM staging](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging).
-4. After the status is changed to RESYNC_TRIGGER_COMPLETED, it implies the background operations to perform the resync are created.
+4. After the status is changed to RESYNC_TRIGGER_COMPLETED, it means that the background operations to perform the resync are created.

     !!!note
-           status RESYNC_TRIGGER_COMPLETED only implies that resync operations got created, as operations are asynchronous, system will take time to be in sync.
+           The status RESYNC_TRIGGER_COMPLETED only means that resync operations have been created.
+Because these operations are asynchronous, it takes time for the system to be in sync.

 5. View the subscriber operations API to check if there are any operations still in progress.
-More details are available in [this link](#verification)
+Fo more details aboiut verification, refer to [Verification](#verification).

 ### Resync DAM Staging environments

-Use the `manage-dam-staging start staging resync` command to trigger DAM staging resync between the publisher and subscriber
+Use the `manage-dam-staging start staging resync` command to trigger DAM staging resync between the publisher and subscriber.

 -   **Command description**